ZEISS/container-apt/README.md

 * [Docker Engine](https://docs.docker.com/get-docker/)

-> **Note**: Install a [Nerd Font](https://www.nerdfonts.com/font-downloads) on the system and configure the used terminal (e.g. [VS Code integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal#_terminal-display-settings)) to display all icons within the container's shell or editor.
+> **Optional**: Install a [Nerd Font](https://www.nerdfonts.com/font-downloads) on the system and configure the used terminal (e.g. [VS Code integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal#_terminal-display-settings)) to display all icons within the container's shell or editor.

 ### Usage